Holistic approach to gut health

 What influence does nutrition have on the gut environment?

-Nutrition significantly determines the internal environment of the gut.
+Nutrition largely determines the internal environment of the gut.
 It influences which substances are available to the gut and how stable the mucosal barrier remains.
 A gut-friendly diet supports a balanced environment that counteracts irritations and functional disorders.

 Why is nutrition especially relevant for the rectum?

 The effects of nutrition are particularly evident in the rectum.
-Unfavorable stool quality, such as very hard or highly variable stool, increases mechanical stress during bowel movements.
+Poor stool quality, such as very hard or highly variable stool, increases mechanical stress during bowel movements.
 An adapted diet can help reduce this stress and relieve the sensitive rectal area.

 Why is a long-term dietary pattern crucial for gut function?